 When you are in Gadsden, you'll notice that it is more blue-collar than most other communities in America.
 40.36% of Gadsden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gadsden is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Gadsden who work in sales jobs (12.65%), healthcare (10.24%), and office and administrative support (9.04%).

-A relatively large number of people in Gadsden telecommute to their jobs.
-Overall, about 8.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.54% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Gadsden does not have a public transit system used by locals to get to and from work.
+Gadsden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Gadsden in 2022 was $32,013, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $128,052 for a family of four.
 However, Gadsden contains both very wealthy and poor people as well.